 The answer to this question is that in reality there are several potential sources of error that we must deal with.
 Remember that each observation in our data set contains values for n features, and so we can think about our observations geometrically as points in an n-dimensional feature space.
 In this space, our underlying target function should pass through these points by the very definition of the target function.
 If we now think about this general problem of fitting a function to a finite set of points, we will quickly realize that there are actually infinite functions that could pass through the same set of points.
 The process of predictive modeling involves making a choice in the type of model that we will use for the data thereby constraining the range of possible target functions to which we can fit our data.
 At the same time, the data’s inherent randomness cannot be removed no matter what model we select.
 These ideas lead us to an important distinction in the types of error that we encounter during modeling, namely the reducible error and the irreducible error respectively.

 The reducible error essentially refers to the error that we as predictive modelers can minimize by selecting a model structure that makes valid assumptions about the process being modeled and whose predicted function takes the same form as the underlying target function.
 For example, as we shall see in the next chapter, a linear model imposes a linear relationship between the features in order to compose the output.
 This restrictive assumption means that no matter what training method we use, how much data we have, and how much computational power we throw in, if the features aren’t linearly related in the real world, then our model will necessarily produce an error for at least some possible observations.
 By contrast, an example of an irreducible error arises when trying to build a model with an insufficient feature set.
 This is typically the norm and not the exception.
-Often, discovering what features to use is one of the most time consuming activities of building an accurate model.
+Often, discovering what features to use is one of the most time-consuming activities of building an accurate model.

 Sometimes, we may not be able to directly measure a feature that we know is important.
 At other times, collecting the data for too many features may simply be impractical or too costly.
 Furthermore, the solution to this problem is not simply an issue of adding as many features as possible.
 Adding more features to a model makes it more complex and we run the risk of adding a feature that is unrelated to the output thus introducing noise in our model.
 This also means that our model function will have more inputs and will, therefore, be a function in a higher dimensional space.
 Some of the potential practical consequences of adding more features to a model include increasing the time it will take to train the model, making convergence on a final solution harder, and actually reducing model accuracy under certain circumstances, such as with highly correlated features.
 Finally, another source of an irreducible error that we must live with is the error in measuring our features so that the data itself may be noisy.

 Reducible errors can be minimized not only through selecting the right model but also by ensuring that the model is trained correctly.
 Thus, reducible errors can also come from not finding the right specific function to use, given the model assumptions.
 For example, even when we have correctly chosen to train a linear model, there are infinitely many linear combinations of the features that we could use.
 Choosing the model parameters correctly, which in this case would be the coefficients of the linear model, is also an aspect of minimizing the reducible error.
 Of course, a large part of training a model correctly involves using a good optimization procedure to fit the model.
-In this book, we will at least give a high level intuition of how each model that we study is trained.
+In this book, we will at least give a high-level intuition of how each model that we study is trained.
 We generally avoid delving deep into the mathematics of how optimization procedures work but we do give pointers to the relevant literature for the interested reader to find out more.

 So far we’ve established some central notions behind models and a common language to talk about data.
 In this section, we’ll look at what the core components of a statistical model are.
-The primary components are typically:
+The primary components are typical:

 As we’ll see in this book, most models, such as neural networks, linear regression, and support vector machines have certain parameterized equations that describe them.
 Let’s look at a linear model attempting to predict the output, Y, from three input features, which we will call X1, X2, and X3: